 Make sure you hire a licensed solar installer.
 This help guarantee that the work is done properly using current best installation practices.
 A licensed electrical contractor in North Carolina may manage home solar PV installations if they have the appropriate classification from the North Carolina State Board of Examiners of Electrical Contractors.

 Check consumer review platforms like the Better Business Bureau (BBB), TrustPilot, and Google Reviews to see feedback from past customers about local solar companies.
-Detailed reviews can help you evaluate a company's dependability and level of service.
-Use caution with installers that have no reviews or mostly negative ones.
+Detailed reviews can help you assess a company's dependability and level of service.
+Use caution with providers that have very few reviews or mostly negative ones.

-Quality solar installations should come with comprehensive workmanship and performance warranties.
-The workmanship guarantee covers any installation problems such as cracks in the panels, poor alignment, or poor wiring.
-The performance guarantee ensures a specific energy output level.
-Strong guarantees indicate that a solar installer has faith in its installations.
+High-quality solar installations should include robust workmanship and performance guarantees.
+The workmanship warranty covers any installation issues like poor alignment, cracks in the panels, or poor wiring.
+The output guarantee ensures an energy generation baseline.
+Strong warranties reflect a solar provider's faith in its installations.

 Incentive Type: Property Tax Incentive